curiositycasualty/chef-acceptance/README.md

 Set `driver` to selenium.
 No other drivers currently supported.

 Set `browser` to firefox.
-Maybe Chome works?
-Haven't tried it.
+Maybe Chrome works... haven't tried it.

 Set `wait_time` to 5.
 Probably a good starting point.